If you have income from an investment property, it's important to know how to best manage your tax claim.

 - Body corporate fees and charges

-- Maintenance costs - for example cleaning, gardening, pest control, repairs and maintenance
+- Maintenance costs e.g. cleaning, gardening, pest control, repairs and maintenance

 - Interest expenses